Severe Thunderstorm Warning issued for Geary, Wabaunsee by NWS - News Break

 Severe Thunderstorm Warning issued for Geary, Wabaunsee by NWS

-Effective: 2021-05-27 01:04:00 CDT Expires: 2021-05-27 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Geary; Wabaunsee A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 AM CDT FOR SOUTHEASTERN GEARY AND SOUTHWESTERN WABAUNSEE COUNTIES At 103 AM CDT, severe thunderstorms were located along a line extending from 5 miles north of Dwight to near Alta Vista, moving northeast at 35 mph.
-HAZARD...70 mph wind gusts.
+Effective: 2021-05-27 00:58:00 CDT Expires: 2021-05-27 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Geary; Wabaunsee The National Weather Service in Topeka has issued a * Severe Thunderstorm Warning for Southeastern Geary County in east central Kansas Southwestern Wabaunsee County in east central Kansas * Until 145 AM CDT. * At 1257 AM CDT, severe thunderstorms were located along a line extending from 6 miles northeast of White City to 3 miles south of Dwight, moving northeast at 30 mph.
+HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Volland.
-HAIL...<.75IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Severe thunderstorms will be near Alta Vista around 110 AM CDT.
+Other locations in the path of these severe thunderstorms include Volland.
+HAIL...<.75IN WIND...60MPHalerts.weather.gov